H-Plus-Time/web-qr-nav/README.md

 the mean detection range.

-Assuming the spot size on a detector of the QR code's constituent blocks is not less than the Abbe limit ($\lambda / 2, so about 250 nm for green light), or significantly smaller than the pixel size of the detector (typically on the order of 1-2 microns), increasing the resolution of the detector will increase the mean detection range (assuming noise remains within an acceptable
+Assuming the spot size on a detector of the QR code's constituent blocks is not less than the Abbe limit (λ/2, so about 250 nm for green light), or significantly smaller than the pixel size of the detector (typically on the order of 1-2 microns), increasing the resolution of the detector will increase the mean detection range (assuming noise remains within an acceptable